Rabbit1010/Zebrafish-Project/README.md

 # Zebrafish-Project
 Some information about Zebrafish project.
+(Detail code and algorithm was not uploaded, please contact me for more details.)

 # Anesthesia Methods
 * There two anesthetic solutions used in combination for adult Zebrafish.